vinezombie/vinezombie/doc/rustdoc/lib.md

 * `zeroize`:
 Zeroes-out certain byte buffers containing potentially-sensitive data.

-## Protocol Features
+## Features

 Vinezombie includes parsers for IRCv3 messages and their components which can be found in [`ircmsg`][crate::ircmsg].
-Vinezombie distinguishes between
-[client-originated messages][crate::ircmsg::ClientMsg]
-and [server-originated messages][crate::ircmsg::ServerMsg].

-## Client Features

-If you are writing client-side software, the [`client`][crate::client] module includes an assortment of utilities that may be useful while remaining close to the raw IRC protocol.
+If you are writing client-side software, the [`client`][crate::client] module includes an assortment of utilities that may be useful while remaining close to the raw IRC protocol, including a rudimentary event-handling system.

-[`client::register`][crate::client::register] provides an implementation of the full IRCv3 connection registration handshake, including SASL.

-[`client::tls`][crate::client::tls] provides means of creating rustls client configurations that are adequate for most usecases and may be significantly more convenient than working with rustls directly.